Qt Desktop Days – Day 2

 Sérgio also discusses how to get KDDW (it’s open source), the current status of QML/QtQuick support, and what’s on the roadmap for new features.
 And he even gives some tips about how to manage issues in docking frameworks besides KDDW.
 If you’re making an application with dockable windows and toolbars, watching his video is time well spent.

 Integrating touch and pen

 Bluescape is a company that creates collaborative, multi-screen, multi-touch whiteboards – some pretty “Minority Report” type of stuff.
 Bluescape’s Romain Pokrzywka joined us to talk about how to really wrangle touch and pen input, and how to develop applications that need to live equally well across mouse and keyboard desktop, touch screen laptops, tablets, and mobile devices.

 Romain talks about the specifics of Qt multi-touch and pen support in both C++ and QML, gives us some of his hard-learned lessons about how to best develop applications that merge these features, and shares his tips and tricks on what works best (like what to do with those non-conformist mouse wheels).
 He also discusses what’s coming down the pike for Qt 6 when it comes to input API changes, including some long overdue changes.

-Visit the Qt Desktop Days playlist on our Youtube channel here.
+Visit the entire Qt Desktop Days playlist on our KDAB TV (our Youtube channel) here.